IDAES/idaes-pse/docs/install.rst

 The AMPL Solver Library (ASL) is required to compile some user-defined functions used in parts of the IDAES framework (mainly some property packages).

 1. Open the MSYS2 MinGW 64-bit terminal (go to: start menu/MSYS2 64Bit/MSYS2 MinGW 64Bit).
-2. Create a directory for complied source code in a convenient location which will be referred to as ``src`` in these instructions.
+2. Create a directory for complied source code in a convenient location, which will be referred to as ``src`` in these instructions.
 For example (obviously change the user name and ``/c`` is the location of the C: drive in Windows) ``mkdir /c/Users/jeslick/src``.
 3. Go to the source directory (again replace src with the actual directory)

  - ``cd src``